 The Mainline accounts for approximately 67% of Toll revenues.
-The percentage Toll revenues collected on the Mainline has decreased over time with the addition of more components to the System (expansion projects), which typically have higher Toll rates.
-As expansion projects continue to be added, the percentage of Toll revenues generated by expansion projects will gradually increase while the percentage generated by the Mainline will gradually decrease.
+The percentage of Toll revenues collected on the Mainline has decreased over time with the addition of more components to the System (expansion projects), which typically have higher Toll rates.
+As expansion projects continue to be added to the System, the percentage of Toll revenues generated by expansion projects will gradually increase while the percentage generated by the Mainline will gradually decrease.
+Toll revenues increased steadily due to Systemwide traffic growth, as discussed above, increases to Toll rates as a result of the statutory indexing of Tolls, and the extension of existing components and the addition of new components to the System.